All Episodes

 For years, they went after Tiller to the extent of planning a mock trial accusing him of mass murder.

-Incidentally, Tiller was murdered himself.
+Incidentally, Tiller was murdered himself in May 2009.

 Tiller's murderer, Scott Roeder, was a frequent donor to Operation Rescue West, and when he was arrested, the phone number for Operation Rescue West's senior policy advisor, Cheryl Sullinger, was found in his car.